WJBF: History

 When WATU (channel 26, later WAGT) began operations in December 1968, conventional wisdom suggested that it would become a full NBC affiliate.
 However, since many Augusta viewers still didn't have UHF-capable sets, NBC allowed WJBF and WRDW-TV to continue to cherry-pick most of its stronger programs.
 For its part, WJBF kept airing both the Today Show and The Tonight Show, which preempted ABC's The Dick Cavett Show among others.
 WATU was thus saddled with NBC's weaker programs, a major factor in the station going dark in 1970.
 When WATU returned to the air in 1974 as a full-time NBC affiliate, WJBF was forced to drop NBC programming once and for all, per an FCC order issued in 1971 that required VHF stations in markets with three or more commercial outlets to affiliate with only one network.

 Fuqua began breaking up his business empire in 1980.
 His television stations were among the first assets to be sold, with WJBF and WTVM going to Missoula, Montana–based Western Broadcasting Company., and WTVC going to the A. H. Belo Corporation of Dallas, Texas.
 In 1984, Western sold its broadcast holdings to the SFN Companies, then-parent of educational publisher Scott, Foresman and Company.
 In 1986, SFN was sold to Pegasus Broadcasting, a new firm formed by members of SFN's management.
+Pegasus quickly became part of GE Capital in 1990.
 Spartan Radiocasting of Spartanburg, South Carolina purchased the station in 1992.
 Spartan was renamed Spartan Communications in 1995.
 Spartan merged with Media General in 2000.

 WJBF replaced RTV with MeTV on digital subchannel 6.2 on September 26, 2011, as part of a groupwide affiliation agreement with Media General; the channel replaced RTV on some Media General-owned stations in other market.